-Fatty acid is long hydrocarbon chain (formed just from carbons and hydrogen atoms) with terminal carboxyl group (either -COO- or -COOH).
-The pKa of fatty acid is nearly = 4.8.
+Fatty acid this is a long hydrocarbon chain (formed just from carbons and hydrogen atoms) with terminal carboxyl group (either -COO- or -COOH).
+The pka of fatty acid nearly = 4.8.

-At physiological PH (approximately 7) that is higher than pKa, carboxyl group will not exist as (COOH), it will be in anionic form (the proton will be already lost) and this means that fatty acid in our body will be in ionized/salt form (COO-).
+At physiological PH (approximately 7) that is higher than pKa, carboxyl group will not exist as (COOH), it will be in anionic form (the proton will be already lost) and this means that fatty acid in our body will be in ionized/salt form(COO-).